bazelbuild/sandboxfs/INSTALL.md

     1. The build scripts will use `cargo` from your path but you can set a different location by passing the `--cargo=/path/to/cargo` flag.

+    1. The build scripts will use `go` from your path but you can set a different location by passing the `--goroot=/path/to/goroot` flag.
+        You can also use the magic `none` value to disable Go usage, but this will prevent running the integration tests or the code linter.

 1. Run `make release` to download all required dependencies and build the final binary.